Definition

 Clinical Manifestations

-- Features include glucose intolerance, dyslipidemia, and modest weight gain, mimicking metabolic syndrome.
+- Features include glucose intolerance, dyslipidaemia, and modest weight gain, mimicking metabolic syndrome.

 - Prominent signs include purple striae, proximal muscle weakness, and significant fat redistribution.